-The Ellis F. Lawrence Medal is awarded each year by the dean and the faculty of the UO School of Architecture and Allied Arts to a distinguished alumnus or alumna.
+The Ellis F. Lawrence Medal is awarded each year by the dean and the faculty of the UO College of Design (formerly the School of Architecture and Allied Arts) to a distinguished alumnus or alumna.
 Recipients are individuals whose professional and personal achievements embody the integrity, educational philosophy, and commitment to their chosen fields as exemplified by Lawrence, an outstanding teacher, leader, and nationally respected architect.
 Lawrence served as dean for thirty-two years from the founding of the school in 1914.

 2017 Ellis F. Lawrence Medal awarded to alumni duo—Bill Leddy and Marsha Maytum

-An alumni duo, William Leddy, ’75 and Marsha Maytum, ‘77, will receive the Ellis F. Lawrence Medal from the School of Architecture and Allied Arts on June 19 at the school’s commencement ceremony.
+An alumni duo, William Leddy, ’75 and Marsha Maytum, ‘77, received the Ellis F. Lawrence Medal on June 19 at the school’s commencement ceremony.
 This is the first time it has been given to two honorees.
 The 2017 Lawrence Medal program includes full biographies of Leddy and Maytum, images of work, and reflections on their UO education.

 Design for people and the environment has reached new levels thanks to achievements by UO alumni William Leddy, FAIA, and Marsha Maytum, FAIA, and their San Francisco firm, Leddy Maytum Stacy Architects.